wallacepontes/AI-Brainstorm/Reinforcement Learning.md

 ## Deep Reinforcement Learning (DRL)

+AI Teaches Itself to Walk!

+In this video an AI Warehouse agent named Albert learns how to walk to escape 5 rooms I created.
+The AI was trained using Deep Reinforcement Learning, a method of Machine Learning which involves rewarding the agent for doing something correctly, and punishing it for doing anything incorrectly.
+Albert's actions are controlled by a Neural Network that's updated after each attempt in order to try to give Albert more rewards and less punishments over time.
+Check the pinned comment for more information on how the AI was trained!

+According to the video, AI can now teach itself to walk through Deep Reinforcement Learning.
+This is a type of machine learning algorithm that allows agents to learn how to make decisions by interacting with their environment.
+In this case, the environment is a virtual world where the AI agent is trying to learn how to walk.

+This video demonstrates the potential of deep reinforcement learning to create intelligent agents that can learn complex tasks.
+This technology has the potential to be used in a variety of applications, such as robotics, autonomous vehicles, and video games.

 ### Video Credits - @aiwarehouse [[1]](https://www.youtube.com/watch?v=L_4BPjLBF4E)

 That's a fascinating video and a great example of the capabilities of deep reinforcement learning!